 From the first major-label album, The Spirit Room, which was recorded by Michelle Brand in 2001, “All You Wanted” was the second single to be released.
 It was one of three songs from the album to realize chart success as it peaked as high as number two on the US Billboard Mainstream Top 40, number four on the US Billboard Adult Top 40 Airplay, and number six on the US Billboard Hot 100.
 Overseas, All You Wanted charted as high as number three on New Zealand’s official music chart and at number thirty-three on the UK Singles Chart.
 Inspirational despite the heartbreak theme, Branch’s fairytale-like approach to the subject through her vocals and music play comes across as a bit of a soul-soothing tune.

 #3 – Leave the Pieces (as the Wreckers)

-Michelle Branch and Jessica Harp briefly formed the country band, the Wreckers, and recorded the single, “Leave the Pieces”, that would dominate the music charts in 2006 as it peaked number one on the US Billboard Hot Country Songs chart and Billboard Canada’s Country chart.
-It also became certified gold as of 2008 by the Recording Industry Association of America.
+Michelle Branch and Jessica Harp briefly formed the country band the Wreckers.
+They recorded the single “Leave the Pieces,” which would dominate the music charts in 2006 as it peaked at number one on the US Billboard Hot Country Songs and Billboard Canada’s Country charts.
+It also became certified gold in 2008 by the Recording Industry Association of America.
 The song also became a crossover hit by charting at number thirty-four on the US Billboard Hot 100.
 Leave the Pieces belongs to the Wreckers’ first studio album, Stand Still, Look Pretty.
-There is a classic country feel to the song, that features the best of the vocal talent of Branch and Harp, as well as the violin and guitar play.
+There is a classic country feel to the song that features the best of Branch and Harp’s vocal talent and their violin and guitar playing.

 #2 – Everywhere